shenawy29/oxyboy/README.md

 # Oxyboy

 Oxyboy is a partially-implemented Gameboy emulator written in Rust, using WebGPU and Egui/Eframe for rendering and window handling.
 This is a work-in-progress project.
-While many games run, not all of them do, due to the lack of MBC1 emulation.
+The only mapper emulated is MBC1, which allows most games to run.

 To find games, go to [emulatorgames.net](https://emulatorgames.net).
 [Here](https://www.emulatorgames.net/roms/gameboy-color/tetris/) is link for Tetris.